rikaklassen/rikaklassen/README.md

 Hi, I am Rika Klassen.
 I am a deafblind person bilingual in American Sign Language and English.

+Here on GitHub are where open-source files, transcripts, subtitle files, citations, documentations and others can be found.
+The files are duplicated and synced across other repisotories and archival websites.
 ### Where You Can Find Me
 #### Active
 - [Instagram](https://www.instagram.com/rikaklassen/) / [Pixelfed](https://pixelfed.social/rikaklassen)